|

 Blackpool in 1914.

-the corner or Lightburne Avenue and South Promenade the entire chimney of a house crashed
+town.
+At the corner or Lightburne Avenue and South Promenade the entire chimney of a house

-through the roof and smashed the purlings, doing damage to the extent of many pounds.
-A portion
+crashed through the roof and smashed the purlings, doing damage to the extent of many pounds.
+A

-of the chimney stack at Mrs. Wade's, St. Andrew's Road South was blown down.
-Six plate-glass
+portion of the chimney stack at Mrs. Wade's, St. Andrew's Road South was blown down.
+Six

-windows were blown in—three at Messrs.
-Gill and Read's, and one each at Boots, Julietts, and
+plate-glass windows were blown in—three at Messrs.
+Gill and Read's, and one each at Boots,

-Cookson's.
-Yet at the Pier, where the full force of the gale was felt, not an inch of glass was
+Julietts, and Cookson's.
+Yet at the Pier, where the full force of the gale was felt, not an inch

-broken, the only damage being the lifting of some lead sheeting.
-Part of the scaffolding on the
+of glass was broken, the only damage being the lifting of some lead sheeting.
+Part of the

-additions to the Imperial Hydro was blown down and other damage down.
-Great quantities of sand
+scaffolding on the additions to the Imperial Hydro was blown down and other damage down.
+Great

-were again blown over the Promenade onto the Esplanade Gardens.
-An electric light standard in
+quantities of sand were again blown over the Promenade onto the Esplanade Gardens.
+An electric

 The Packington buoy, high & dry at St.Annes in 1914.

-sea.
-But the seas ran high, and two of the big buoys; which mark the Ribble channel broke loose
+inundations by the sea.
+But the seas ran high, and two of the big buoys; which mark the Ribble

 BLACKPOOL.

-ventilators, windows, window blinds, and advertisement hoardings, were the principal victims of
+stacks, ventilators, windows, window blinds, and advertisement hoardings, were the principal

-the gale.
-The gale also caused a stoppage of the Promenade tramway service and some of the
+victims of the gale.
+The gale also caused a stoppage of the Promenade tramway service and some

 morning, while others were out even longer.
 Part of the glass roof over the main platform at